JJRi/CyberSecurity/README.md

 * Get a internship/practical training job. - DONE

+* Mooc - complite at least one more course. - DONE

 **Goals of winter 2022:**

 * Mooc - complite at least two first. - DONE